Sunday, February 19, 2017

 But what about medicine and health?
 Is that not still the New Frontier?
 We may have abandoned even the shuttle program with manned spaceflight, and the launches from Cape Canaveral may be all private satellites out to make a profit (or spy on us), but isn’t NIH our new NASA?
 Didn’t President Obama promise a campaign to defeat cancer in the same way President Kennedy declared our intention to get to the moon?
 Well, maybe.
 NIH’s budget is not only stagnant, but its funding overwhelmingly goes to very basic research and to find “bullets” to kill cancer, as if it were a disease rather than scores of diseases, almost all different.
 But there is far, far less funding to prevent cancer, not only to find the causes of these diseases, but to even eliminate the causes when we know them.
 Where is the funding for public health?
 Sure, there are some victories.
 Smoking, the major cause of death for decades (and, although it is a cause of many cancers, more of the deaths it causes is from increased heart disease and chronic lung disease than cancer), is down, but the fight against it has been a long and hard one and is not over.
 Other environmental causes of cancer such as air, water, and soil pollution are minimally addressed, because, like smoking bans, they might decrease the profits for some businesses and the wealth of the wealthiest.

 “Hidden Figures” has some brave acts by its white characters.
 John Glenn (Glen Powell) refuses to fly unless Katherine Johnson rechecks the calculations (and thus she gets her job back).
-Al Harrison (Kevin Costner), the NASA chief, takes a crowbar to the “Colored Women’s Restroom” sign when he discovers that it is traveling to far-off segregated restrooms that are taking Ms. Johnson away from her job.
+Al Harrison (Kevin Costner), the NASA chief, takes a crowbar to the “Colored Women’s Restroom” sign when he discovers that it is traveling to far-off segregated restrooms that is taking Ms. Johnson away from her job.
 Yes, these can be seen as self-serving (helping them to get their jobs done) but they are also, in the context, heroic.
 I was recently sent copies of archives of mimeographed newsletters from civil rights groups based in southern Brooklyn, where I grew up; one of them contains an article from 1965 about young African-American women being denied membership in a “cabana club” (in the NORTH!
 In Brooklyn, NY!
 In 1965!), until the singer Julius LaRosa shows up asks the folks picketing outside why they are there, says “I don’t perform in segregated places”, and intervenes.

 John Kennedy said we should go into space not because it was easy but because it was hard.
 Maybe we shouldn’t do things just because they are hard, but we need to not deny what we don’t completely understand just because it is easy.
 We need science and we need progress and we need public health.
 People may not know everything themselves that environmental scientists and scholars and mathematicians and physicists and doctors and public health workers know, but they should be proud of those who do, and encourage and support them.
 We need more girls and minorities to enter the STEM fields, as in programs such as that in NYC documented in the February 17 New York Times.
 We need more Katherine Johnsons, and Dorothy Vaughans, and Mary Jacksons, and the love and respect for learning and truth that they stood for.